Renault Alpine GTA/A610: Le Mans

-The Le Mans is released in February 1990.
-It is planned to build 300 units.
-325 will be built until February 1991.
-It adopts the catalyzed evolution of the V6 Turbo, and its power drops from 200 to 185 hp.
+The Le Mans was released in February 1990, with a plan of building 300 units.
+325 were built until February 1991.
+It used the catalyzed V6 Turbo engine, with power dropping from 200 to 185 PS.
 It is equipped with a body kit derived from the one proposed by a German tuner.
 The fenders are widened, and the front turn signals migrate from the fender tips to the bumper.
 The fenders and front mask are formed in one piece and rocker panels are added.
 It has specific ACT wheels "BBS style" with a false central nut.
 Only three colors are offered: Alpine Blue (No. 488), Imperial Red (No. 570) and Beetle Green (No. 592).
 This body kit will give the outline of its successor, the A610.

-In 1990, Alpine is obliged by French regulations to clean up its engines.
-Contrary to the Renault 25 V6 Turbo which sees its power going from 182 to 205 hp, the V6 Turbo of the GTA goes from 200 to 185 hp.
-Alpine fans cry treason when they see this difference in treatment between the two cars.
-However, the V6 PRV of the Alpine is not strictly identical to that of the Renault 25 since it had to be adapted, in particular for the implementation of the gearbox.
+In 1990, Alpine had been obliged by French regulations to clean up its engines.
+Contrary to the Renault 25 V6 Turbo which sees its power going from 182 to 205 hp, the V6 Turbo of the GTA dropped from 200 to 185 PS because of the various adaptations required to fit it at the rear of the car, in particular for the implementation of the gearbox.
 With a totally different engine environment, the engineers cannot optimize the GTA's pollution control at a reasonable cost without reducing power.
 The sales volumes of the Alpine do not allow such investments.
 Apart from the top speed, which drops from 250 to 240 km/h, the decrease in performance is not noticeable.

-With the help of the Danielson SA company, the after-sales service nevertheless develops a simple and inexpensive engine preparation intended to calm the discontented.
-The engine management is optimized and the power increases from 185 to 210 hp.
+With the help of the Danielson SA company, the after-sales service nevertheless develops a simple and inexpensive engine preparation intended to calm discontented Alpine buyers.
+The engine management is optimized and the power increases from 185 to 210 PS.
 The registration was modified accordingly.
 The Danielson "Le Mans" has almost the same performance as the non-catalyzed V6 Turbo.
 In acceleration, it can be as fast as a Porsche 911 (964) Carrera 2 or a Ferrari 348 TB (from 100 to 140 km/h in 9.3 s in fifth gear).
 This preparation cost at the time 16 000 FRF in addition to the 375 000 FRF of the basic car.